omarreis/ISAPIGate/README.md

       <Internet> <-------http/https------> | <ISAPIGate> <------http-------> <remote server>
                                            ^ firewall

 The remote server is supposed to be inside your network.
 Don't gateway to servers over the internet or that you don't control.
-Configure the firewall to protect the channel from outside.
+Configure the firewall to protect the channel from the jungle outside.